Missouri Valley / Iowa

 Advertisement

-USTA Iowa is partnering with the U.S. Soccer Foundation for a free three-session program called “Recruiting Girls into Sports.”
+USTA Iowa has partnered with the U.S. Soccer Foundation for a free two-session program called “Recruiting Girls into Sports.”
 The program focuses on recruiting females into sports by increasing opportunities, providing female coach-mentors and creating inclusive environments in underresourced communities.

 Key Event Details

-Each presentation will be broken into three segments, appealing to a wide range of participants from beginners to more advanced tennis players.
-The first segment at each event will be an informative Q&A with representatives from the U.S. Soccer Foundation.
+Each presentation is broken into three segments, appealing to a wide range of participants from beginners to more advanced tennis players.
+The first segment at each event is an informative Q&A with representatives from the U.S. Soccer Foundation.

 The Red Ball Tennis programming this partnership is building is exclusively for girls who are 7 to 9 years old.
 High school-aged girls and adult women can learn how to better coach or mentor youth players.
 Participants must attend the first segment to participate in the final two segments.